-18.10.
+19.10.
 J_2 PLASTICITY

 The J_2 plasticity model is a generic implementation of a von Mises yield surface with kinematic and isotropic hardening features.
-Unlike similar models (e.g. Elastic-Plastic, Elastic-Plastic Power Law) more general, in-development isotropic hardening models are implemented that enable greater flexibility in definition and the possibilities of limited rate and/or temperature dependence.
-Note, although some testing exists, these feature remain "in-development".
+Unlike other models (e.g. Elastic-Plastic, Elastic-Plastic Power Law) more flexible, general hardening forms are implemented enabling different isotropic hardening descriptions and some rate and/or temperature dependence.

-As is common to other plasticity models in Lamé, the J_2 plasticity model is an isotropic, hypoelastic formulation.
+As is common to other plasticity models in LAMÉ, the J_2 plasticity model uses a hypoelastic formulation.
 As such, the total rate of deformation is additively decomposed into an elastic and plastic part such that where \mathbb{C}{ijkl} is the fourth-order elastic, isotropic stiffness tensor.